meyeh/Customer-Churn-Prediction/README.md

 ## Scenario
 The telecommunications sector in India is highly competitive, with customers frequently switching between providers.
 Churn, defined as the process where customers discontinue the use of a company's services, is a major challenge for telecom companies.
 Predicting churn accurately enables companies to take proactive measures to retain customers, which is essential for business growth.

 This project uses data from four major Indian telecom operators: Airtel, Reliance Jio, Vodafone, and BSNL.
-The dataset contains both demographic information (e.g., age, location, gender) and usage patterns (e.g., call duration, data usage, service plan).
+The dataset contains both demographic information and usage patterns.

 ## Objectives